Prvn1201/UVbot/README.md

 # UVBOT (An Autonomous UV disinsfection Robot)

 This repository contains the codebase and necessary information to build an Autonomous UV Disinfection Robot.
-The robot utilizes various hardware components and software libraries to achieve autonomous navigation and UV disinfection capabilities.
+The robot utilizes various hardware components and software libraries to achieve prototype of autonomous navigation and UV disinfection capabilities.

 --Pravin--